Orbelian dynasty: History

-After the death of Tarsaic, there were disputes between his sons and his nephew Liparit over part of the Orbelian domains - Dvin, Garni and Bargushat.
-The eldest son of Tarsaich Elikum Orbelian (ruled in 1290-1300), established on a princely throne, divided possessions of Orbelians between the brothers, thus considerably weakened military-political power of a sort.
+After the death of Tarsaich, there were disputes between his sons and his nephew Liparit over part of the Orbelian land holdings: Dvin, Garni and Bargushat.
+The eldest son of Tarsaich, Elikum Orbelian (ruled in 1290-1300), established on a princely throne, divided possessions of Orbelians between the brothers, thus weakening the dynasty.

 The Church of Areni was built in 1321 by Bishop Yovhannes Orbelian under the artistic supervisation of Momik.

 Burtel, who succeeded Elikum II, became the ancestor of a collateral branch of the Orbelians - the Burtelians.
-After Burtel's death and with the invasion of Turkmen tribes and Tamerlane in 1385, the Syunik princedom of Orbelian fell into decline.
-The Syunik prince Smbat Orbelian, besieged in the fortress of Vorotnaberd, was captured by the conquerors and sent with his family to Samarkand, from where he returned after forced conversion to Islam.
+After Burtel's death and with the invasion of Turkmen tribes and Tamerlane in 1385, the Syunik princedom ruled by the Orbelians fell into decline.
+The Syunik prince Smbat Orbelian, besieged in the fortress of Vorotnaberd, was captured and sent with his family to Samarkand, from where he returned after forced conversion to Islam.
 His son, Beshken, was forced to leave the Orbelian fiefdom and moved to Lori.
 Beshken's son Rustam Orbelian became a counsellor and high-ranking nobleman in Tabriz, continuing to own part of the Orbelian hereditary lands in Syunik and Ayrarat.
 However, after the defeat of Tabriz troops at Sofyan in 1437, Rustam Orbelian was forced to leave Syunik and move to Lori, selling his lands to the Tatev Monastery.

 Although many representatives of the Orbelian princely family continued to live in Syunik, the family lost its former influence and split into a number of small side branches.
 Many melik (princely) families of Syunik in the 16th-19th centuries traced their genealogy back to the Orbelian princes, among them the Orbelian meliks of Tatev.